eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/QUBO.rst

         ]
     )

-    solve_QUBO(Q, depth = 1, backend = def_backend, n_solutions=10)
+    solve_QUBO(Q, depth = 1, print_res=True)

 That's it!
 You can try running this block of code on the website using the Thebe interactivity integration, or run it on your own Qrispy environment.
-We see that we obtain the 10 best solutions with corresponding bitsring of the binary variables.
+We see that we obtain the 5 best solutions with the corresponding bitsring of the binary variables.
 You can test the statements above, and convert the symmetrized matrix into the upper triangular one, and run ``solve_QUBO`` again.

 We see, that we only needed to provide the matrix $Q$, specify the depth of the QAOA circuit that is running in the background, and the backend you want to run the algorithm on.
 Clean and qrispy!